expo/expo/docs/pages/push-notifications/faq.md

 ### My notification icon on Android is a grey or white square

 This indicates an issue with the image asset you're providing.
 The image should be all white with a transparent background (this is required and enforced by Google, not Expo).
 [See here for more information](https://clevertap.com/blog/fixing-notification-icon-for-android-lollipop-and-above/).

+### I'm getting back an error message when I send a notification

+Check the `details` property of the returned push ticket or receipt for more information which you can use to debug further.
+[Read here for common error code responses and their associated solutions](/push-notifications/sending-notifications.md#errors).